iamgio/pikt/CONTRIBUTING.md

 ## Expanding the standard library
 Follow these steps if you wish to implement new functions or variables:
 1) Head to the [stdlib package](src/main/resources/pikt.stdlib)
    and choose a file relevant to what you want to bring support to.
-If none of the existing fits your addition feel free to create a new `.kt` file that matches Kotlin naming guidelines and register it to the [StdLib](src/main/kotlin/eu/iamgio/pikt/eval/StdLib.kt) `libraryFiles` array.
+If none of the existing fits your addition feel free to create a new `.kt` file (within the main package) that matches Kotlin naming guidelines.

 2) Implement your function or variable as a top-level member, remember to add documentation for newcomers and use a clear name that explains its behavior.
    In case it is a function, arguments must be of the type `Any` (the superclass every Kotlin object shares) and should be cast at runtime.